kubeshop/botkube-plugins-template/README.md

 It is intended as a template repository to start developing Botkube plugins in Go.
 Repository contains:

 - The [`echo`](cmd/echo/main.go) executor that sends back the command that was specified,
-- The [`ticker`](cmd/ticker/main.go) source that emits an event each time the configured time duration elapses,
+- The [`ticker`](cmd/ticker/main.go) source that emits an event at a specified interval,

-To learn more, see the [tutorial on how to use this template repository](https://docs.botkube.io/next/plugin/template.md).
+To learn more, see the [tutorial on how to use this template repository](https://docs.botkube.io/plugin/template.md).

 ## Requirements